Planting love to grow a community

 As tourism dwindled, businesses left the town, adding to more unemployment, more crime and further decline.

-The Sowetan reported in 2019 of businesses signing a petition to compel the uMngeni municipality and Department of Tourism to put the Howick Falls back on the map.
+The Sowetan reported in 2019 of businesses signing a petition to compel the uMngeni municipality and Department of Tourism to put the Howick Falls back on the tourist map.
 Locals organised clean-up events hoping to protect infrastructure and give the area a makeover, but the impacts were short-lived.

 How did they solve it?